cbaker6/cbaker6/README.md

 ### About Me

 - 🔭 I’m the director of the [Network Reconnaissance Lab (NetReconLab)](https://github.com/netreconlab) at the [University of Kentucky](http://www.engr.uky.edu/research-faculty/departments/computer-science)
-- 👯 I’m looking to collaborate on medical based research applications when the Internet is availabe, limited, or non-existant (check out [ParseCareKit](https://github.com/netreconlab/ParseCareKit) for more info)
+- 👯 I’m looking to collaborate on medical based research applications that operate when the Internet is availabe, limited, or non-existant (check out [ParseCareKit](https://github.com/netreconlab/ParseCareKit) for more info)
 - 📫 How to reach me: <baker@cs.uky.edu>

 <a href="https://www.buymeacoffee.com/cbaker6" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>